-Your picture could be here!
-We're looking for new Rocket Skate Scientists now.
+Your picture here?
+We're always on the lookout for new Rocket Skate Scientists.
 If you're smart, funny, friendly and willing to roll up your sleeves to learn and work, you might be a good fit.
 You can email your resume or click below to apply online.

 Azalea was born in Zimbabwe and spent most of her years in South Africa (or Sofrica as she calls it).
 Her family returned to the U.S. in 2018 on their 49-foot sailboat.
 She's a devoted figure skater and member of the Sparks Synchro team.
 Azalea joined Rocket Skate in 2019.
 Do not get between her and her fruit chews.

 Despite the fact that he's a Penguins Fan, we hired Nick in 2019 (because let's face it, at least he isn't a Flyers fan).
 Nick is currently at CU Boulder pursuing a master's degree in Architectural engineering.
 In addition to playing ice hockey he's an avid soccer player and enjoys taking in-car selfies.

 Rose joined the team in 2014.
 She's been an avid figure skater since 2010.
 An excellent writer and editor, Rose is currently attending CU's College of Media, Communication and Information.
 She holds a blackbelt in sarcasm, is a world renowned grammar Nazi and a world class quidditch player.

 An accomplished hockey player, Rowan joined us in 2019.
 As a U16, she plays U19 for Team Colorado (the only AAA Girl's program in the state).
 Pound for pound, she might be the best skate lacer in the entire state.
 Once she retires from hockey, she plans to become the first female Buzkashi star in Afganastan.